kino3d/plughi/README.md

 ## Plughi - personal 3d printer
+Thanks to Alessio and his wonderful family for the name http://itink.it

-Prototype based on different concepts (mostly stolen from LuzBot printers,Prusa I3, personal POV), steel and alu i3 frames are too expensive.
+Plughi is a 3d printer prototype based on different concepts (mostly stolen from LuzBot printers,Prusa I3, personal POV), steel and alu i3 frames are too expensive.

 C&C are welcome please contact me on github koghe aka kino.